AT SPOKANE HEIGHTS

 As we know, drug addiction is a growing epidemic in the United States and across the globe.
 The impact of drugs and alcohol are immeasurable, but we all know that short term effects of using substances cause a great deal of distorted perceptions, lowered inhibitions, and overall impairment.
 We were especially shocked to see the staggering numbers of drivers under the influence of drugs, even just in the state of Washington.

-A roadside survey collected data in Washington State that reflected nearly one in seven drivers, who were driving with children in the car, tested positive for THC in their system.
+A roadside survey collected data in Washington State that reflected nearly 1 in 7 drivers, who were driving with children in the car, tested positive for THC in their system.
 Using marijuana and driving is dangerous, as marijuana causes slowed reaction times, and overall impairment, in addition to other negative side effects.

-One in seven drivers is a large demographic that is beyond concerning for the overall safety and welfare of the children in the car, as well as other people on the road and pedestrians.
-We were overwhelmed when we came across this report of impaired drivers, as it reflects a massive safety concern for all parties involved.
+This is very concerning for the overall safety and welfare of the children in the car, as well as other people on the road and pedestrians.
+It can be overwhelming to think about the amount of impaired drivers, as it reflects a massive safety concern for all parties involved.

 Driving Under the Influence is not only extremely dangerous for the driver, but it is also life-threatening for anyone they come in contact with while driving.
 A classification of D.U.Is is specific for those who drive under the influence with children in the car, called DUI-CE or DUI-Child Endangerment.
 “Although DUI-CE crashes are a relatively small proportion of total alcohol-impaired driving crashes, they are persistent and devastating in their impact.
 Research does not account for the larger number of drivers who take the risk of DUI-CE but do not crash” (Romano).